-It depends!
-Contractors can be required to have a contract bond for different parts of the process when they’re bidding a job, according to Brenda Jo.
+The short answer: It depends!
+Contractors can be required to have a contract bond for different parts of the process when they’re bidding for a job, according to Brenda Jo.

 What Is a Bid Bond?
 When Do You Need One?

-Oftentimes a bid bond is required to submit a bid for a project.
-Typically, these bids are in the public arena for the states or cities.
+Oftentimes, a bid bond is required to submit a bid for a project.
+Typically, these bids are in the public arena for states or cities.
 For example, the Department of Forestry.